JakeDavisCodes/mystitron/devLog.md

 ### Day 14
 Ive got a lot going on today!
 Gonna take a break and game some.
 Then I have some appointments and a code meet up!

+### Day 15
+I'm back on the full wednesday shift so I've got no time to code today.
+But I did get a lot of code done at the meetup yesterday!